Mitholz: 1947 munitions explosion

 More than 7,000 tonnes of munitions, including aerial bombs, artillery rounds, land mines and hand grenades, were stored by the Swiss Armed Forces in a depot inside a mountain overlooking Mitholz.
 The depot, one of the largest in a system of underground weapons stores built during World War II as an expansion of the National Redoubt, consisted of 6 chambers 150 m in length.
-Shortly before midnight on 19 December 1947, an explosion of unknown cause blew off part of the side of the mountain, the largest non-nuclear explosion up to that date.
-40 buildings in the village, including the station and the school, were destroyed by flying rocks and fire from exploding ordnance; 9 people were killed, four of them children, and 20 injured.
+Shortly before midnight on 19 December 1947, an explosion of unknown cause blew off part of the side of the mountain, one of the largest non-nuclear explosions up to that date.
+Forty buildings in the village, including the station and the school, were destroyed by flying rocks and fire from exploding ordnance; nine people were killed, four of them children, and 20 injured.
 Approximately 20 houses were rebuilt in traditional style by craftsmen from the neighbouring Frutig Valley; many have inscriptions commemorating the disaster.
 The munitions storage was partly rebuilt and was later used to store pharmaceuticals; in 2010 it was proposed as the site of a data centre.

 In 2018, the Federal Department of Defence, Civil Protection and Sport announced that approximately half the munitions had not exploded, but remained inside the collapsed depot and under unstable rock, and a commissioned safety study found that there was a risk of another explosion.
 In February 2020, a further announcement was made that the village must be evacuated by 2030 in order for the Armed Forces to either remove or safely bury the remaining munitions, which is estimated to require ten years.
 Residents are to be compensated and offered housing to which to relocate.